mlml/autovot/README.md

 ### AutoVOT allows for two modes of feature extraction:

 * **Mode 1 - Covert feature extraction:** The handling of feature extraction is hidden.
-The training can get cross-validation set or automatically select 20% of the training data.
+When training a classifier sing these features, a cross-validation set can be specified, or a random 20% of the training data will be used.
 * **Mode 2 - Features extracted to a known directory:** Training and decoding is done after feature extraction.
 Features are extracted to a known directory once after which training and decoding may be done as needed.
 Mode 2 is recommended if you have a large quantity of data.

 ## Feature extraction and training